 Plume - the hot moist air that forms a dense fog when discharged by the cooling tower under certain conditions.

 The Process of Evaporation - it is how cooling towers work as described above.

 Range - The difference between the leaving water temperature and entering water temperature or the Δ T.

 How Cooling Towers Work - Types of Cooling Towers

-There are different types of cooling towers available in the commercial market and the type used will depend on the design engineer who designs the system.
-Cooling Towers can be broken down into different classifications depending your description of cooling towers.
-There are natural draft cooling towers that do not use fans and there are mechanical draft cooling towers that require fans for the heat exchange process.
+There are different types of cooling towers available in the commercial market, and the type used will depend on the design engineer who designs the system.
+Cooling Towers can be broken down into different classifications depending on your description of cooling towers.
+There are natural draft cooling towers that do not use fans, and there are mechanical draft cooling towers that require fans for the heat exchange process.

-Mechanical draft cooling towers are more precise for capacity control and can be modulated based on demand so on a hot day when the heat loads are higher the system (pumps and fans) can run at a 100% but on cooler days when the heat load is not so high the system can be modulated to a lower running capacity based on the lower demand.
-This all depends on the controls of the cooling and how it is set up.
+Mechanical draft cooling towers are more precise for capacity control.
+Additionally, they can be modulated based on demand.
+Therefore, on a hot day, when the heat loads are higher, the system (pumps and fans) can run at 100%, but on cooler days when the heat load is not so high, the system can be modulated to a lower running capacity based on the lower demand.
+That all depends on the controls of the cooling and how it is set up.
 Furthermore, classification of cooling towers are:

 - Induced Draft - Cross Flow or Counter Flow

 There are pro’s and con’s for the various types of cooling towers used based on the type of use.
 However, the design engineer who designed the system should have chosen the best type of cooling tower system for the intended use.
 All considerations and factors should have been taken into account when the system was designed.
 However, we all know that sometimes things are missed in the initial design, construction, and commissioning process when things are built.